brandon-toy/SENG480C/Assignment1/README.md

 ![Ultrasonic Diagram](https://user-images.githubusercontent.com/46540226/152660475-2fe39984-bbfa-463b-bbf6-87094a7e41b0.png)

-Aesthetically, multiple Ultrasonic Sensor would be built into the top of a laptops screen to detect motion which can be used for more than just detecting hand gestures.
+Aesthetically, multiple Ultrasonic Sensors would be built into the top of a laptop's screen to detect motion which can be used for more than just detecting hand gestures.

 ![Laptop Design](https://user-images.githubusercontent.com/46540226/152663122-ac4aa18a-5a2f-4755-883f-9572e6d27473.png)

+The field of hand gesture controlling TVs is a progressivly growing field.
+Many [patents](https://patents.google.com/patent/US20120069168) and [papers](https://e-tarjome.com/storage/panel/fileuploads/2019-11-24/1574584890_E14026-e-tarjome.pdf) have been made on how to solve the issue.